Reinhard Kleist: Life

 In September 2006, Kleist's biography on Elvis Presley was released with the title "Elvis."
 In 2008, Kleist learned Spanish to travel to Cuba, where he drew and sketched street scenes from Havana, which he compiled in the graphic novel "Havanna" in 2007.

 In 2011, his book "Der Boxer" (The Boxer) was released, which tells the story of Jewish Boxer Harry Haft.
+In 2013, he began to publish a comic based on anecdotes and legends from Berlin in the magazine Zitty.
+The material was published as the book Berliner Mythen in 2016.
 Kleist's graphic novel about the Somali runner Samia Yusuf Omar was published in 2015 under the title "Der Traum von Olympia" (The Dream of Olympia).
 Several of his books have been translated into English, French or Arabic.